sarbal/BINF_tut/lessons/lesson1.md

 data.frame( x=1:10, y = rep("hello", 10) )
 ```

-## More functions
+## Functions
 - Functions take in inputs or arguments
+- User defined or from other packages
-- Every function has its own set of inputs it needs
+- Every function has its own set of inputs
-- They have to be entered into the function in the correct order
+- They have to be entered into the function in the correct order, or labelled
 - You can find out the necessary input from the man page of a function
 ```
 ?order